-In downtown Fort Worth on Main Street one may find the Sid Richardson Museum which once held the name Sid Richardson Collections.
-After many calls about bad debts, the name was improved upon.
+In downtown Fort Worth on Main Street one may find the Sid Richardson Museum.
 This museum boasts many pieces collected by oilman and cattleraiser, Sid Richardson who said, “I get a kick out of seein’ em around me.”
 His tastes for the romantic images of the nineteenth-century conquering the West are shown in his many paintings that are over a hundred years old.
 These oils, watercolors and bronze sculptures depict the blood and the beauty of this era.
 My favorite is Frederic Remington’s spectacular oil Buffalo Runners-Big Horn Basin created in 1909, the last year of the artist’s life.
 The free texturing of the strokes creates movement that grabs the viewer from all parts of the room.
 The warm colors catch the heat and excitement of the buffalo chase on the hot prairie.

 Now take a short drive west to the Cultural District.
 Within about a half-mile radius are five other museums including the National Cowgirl Museum and Hall of Fame that was started 1975 in the basement of the Deaf Smith County Library in Hereford, Texas.
 The Cowgirl Museum is the only museum of its kind in the world that honors more than 750 courageous women of the American West.
 The 228 National Cowgirl Hall of Fame honorees include Sacagawea, main guide for the Lewis and Clark expedition; potter Maria Martinez; painter Georgia O’Keeffe; writer Laura Ingalls Wilder; sharpshooter Annie Oakley; Enid Justin, who created the million dollar Nocona Boot Company; Hollywood icon Dale Evans and U.S. Supreme Court Justice Sandra Day O’Connor.